rancher/tf-rancher-up/recipes/upstream/digitalocean/rke/README.md

 # Upstream | DigitalOcean | RKE

-This module is used to establish a Rancher (local) managment cluster using DigitalOcean and RKE.
+This module is used to establish a Rancher (local) management cluster using DigitalOcean and RKE.

 ## Usage